matem6/YarP2JB/README.md

 - **One run per boot.** The triple-free is a point of no return; a failed or completed run needs the save reloaded (and, if the game was torn down, a fresh launch).
-- **The ELF loader lives inside the game process.** Closing the game is safe for the kernel but tears down the loader and anything you sent to `:9021`.
-Keep the game open until your persistent payload has applied.

 ---